 Sec.
 27. NRS 176A.260 is hereby amended to read as follows: 176A.260 1.
-Except as otherwise provided in [subsection 2,] subparagraph (1) of paragraph (a) of subsection 3 of section 19 of this act, if a defendant who suffers from mental illness or is this act, if a defendant who suffers from mental illness or is intellectually disabled tenders a plea of guilty, guilty but mentally ill or nolo contendere to, or is found guilty or guilty but mentally ill of, any offense for which the suspension of sentence or the granting of probation is not prohibited by statute, the court may [, without]:
+[Except as otherwise provided in subsection 2, if] If a defendant who suffers from mental illness or is intellectually disabled tenders a plea of guilty, guilty but mentally ill or nolo contendere to, or is found guilty or guilty but mentally ill of, any offense for which the suspension of sentence or the granting of probation is not prohibited by statute, the court may, without entering a judgment of conviction and with the consent of the defendant, suspend or defer further proceedings and [place] assign the defendant [on probation upon terms and conditions] to treatment that must include attendance and successful completion of a program established pursuant to NRS 176A.250 [...] if the court determines that the defendant is eligible for participation in such a program.

-- (a) Without entering a judgment of conviction and with the consent of the defendant, suspend or defer further proceedings and place the defendant on probation upon terms and conditions that must include attendance and successful completion of a program established pursuant to NRS 176A.250 [...] if the court determines that the defendant is eligible for participation in such a program; or - (b) Enter a judgment of conviction and place the defendant on probation upon terms and conditions that must include attendance and successful completion of a program established pursuant to NRS 176A.250, if the court determines that the defendant is eligible for participation in such a program. - 2.
-Except as otherwise provided in subsection 4, a defendant is eligible for participation in a program established pursuant to NRS 176A.250 if the defendant is diagnosed as having a mental illness or an intellectual disability: - (a) After an in-person clinical assessment by: - (1) A counselor who is licensed or certified to make such a diagnosis; or - (2) A duly licensed physician qualified by the Board of Medical Examiners to make such a diagnosis; and - (b) If the defendant appears to suffer from a mental illness, pursuant to a mental health screening that indicates the presence of a mental illness. - 3.
-A counselor or physician who diagnoses a defendant as having a mental illness or intellectual disability shall submit a report and recommendation to the court concerning the length and type of treatment required for the defendant within the maximum probation terms applicable to the offense for which the defendant is convicted.
+- 2. A defendant is eligible for participation in a program established pursuant to NRS 176A.250 if the defendant is diagnosed as having a mental illness or an intellectual disability: - (a) After an in-person clinical assessment by: - (1) A counselor who is licensed or certified to make such a diagnosis; or - (2) A physician who is certified by the Board of Medical Examiners to make such a diagnosis; and

+- (b) If the defendant appears to suffer from a mental illness, pursuant to a mental health screening that indicates the presence of a mental illness. - 3.
+A counselor or physician who diagnoses a defendant as having a mental illness or intellectual disability shall submit a report and recommendation to the court concerning the length and type of treatment required for the defendant.

+4. Except as otherwise provided in subsection 5, the court shall defer the defendant's sentence in accordance with section 19 of this act unless the defendant poses a risk to public safety.